By Kenzi Knapp

 Some people really don’t like to boil their homemade yogurt.
 I understand their reasoning, but even though we milk our own animals, I still personally feel better boiling the milk.
 Yogurt incubates at a warm temperature for several hours and we’ve never had a problem when we boil it first.

-Equipment and Ingredients for Yogurt
+Yogurt Making Equipment and Ingredients

 - Culture or Starter.
 I’ve found, by far, the culture or starter used is most important.
 My best results have been the mild ABY-2C culture from GetCulture.
 You can use store-bought yogurt with live cultures, but I’ve been less than satisfied in my experience with it.